this follows Part 2: California and the Axis of Authoritarianism

 By the very nature of its name—“resistance” is defined as “the refusal to accept or comply with something; the attempt to prevent something by action or argument”—the Resistance Movement symbolized the defensive alarm felt by a wide swath of people and groups after Donald Trump’s ascendance to the top spot in American politics.
 As the Women’s March the day after the current President’s Inauguration demonstrated, people mobilized early and quickly to prevent rollbacks in rights across the board.

 Because of its operational independence, California is, at the moment, the only geo-political entity that can lead the Resistance to the point where it is no longer just a determined movement against the unjust, cruel, and dangerous actions of authoritarians.
 Instead, Californians have the potential to rally the world around something positive.
-Californians can do exactly what the very active “Axis of Authoritarianism” is working so hard to prevent: the emergence of a working, 21st Century, state of the art version of a democratic nation-state.
+Californians can do exactly what this very active “Axis of Authoritarianism” is working so hard to prevent: the emergence of a working, 21st Century, state-of-the-art version of a democratic nation-state.

 In many ways, California has already embarked on this course.
 Since 2016, California has issued a number of lawsuits against discriminatory Federal immigration policy initiatives.
 The state has passed legislation on its own to create Sanctuary status for its threatened undocumented population.
 The former Governor Jerry Brown conducted California “foreign diplomacy” regarding climate change on a global level and even considered having California launch its own climate monitoring satellite if Federal agencies ceased to continue to conduct their own satellite monitoring.